sam0983/ece209as_project/docs/report.md

 # 4. Evaluation and Results
-slice from different layers and check th memory size being sent, and the data transmission time. tune uncertainty threshold. try deep ensemble and mc dropout and compare compute overall accuracy, overall memory sent.
+1. slice from different layers and check th memory size being sent, and the data transmission time.
+2. try deep ensemble and mc dropout and compare
+3. tune uncertainty threshold.
+4. compute overall accuracy, overall memory sent.\

 # 5. Discussion and Conclusions

 # 6. References